Check out our open positions!

 3. How We Use Personal Information

-We may use or disclose the Personal Information we collect about you as described in our Privacy Policy.
-We may also use or disclose your Personal Information for one or more business purposes:
+We may use the Personal Information we collect about you as described in our Privacy Policy.
+We may also use your Personal Information for one or more business purposes, such as:

 Griffis will not collect additional categories of Personal Information or use the Personal Information we collected for materially different, unrelated or incompatible purposes without providing you notice.